 Study overview

-We conducted a prospective, monocentric, and observational study.
+We conducted a prospective, monocentric, and observational study coupled with a convenience sampling method.
 This study has been approved by the relevant regulatory authorities and institutional ethics committee (“APA&Co” project; CPP Ile de France X, France; ClinicalTrials.gov ID: NCT04732923).
 The recruitment of the participants was conducted at the hospital center of Cholet (France).
-The study was presented at the beginning of the last week of the CR program (week 4) to the patients who fulfilled the following criteria: has an acute coronary syndrome; is ≤ 70 years old; has completed a CR program; can respect the protocol constraints; is registered with, or can benefit from, social security; has signed the informed consent form; has not a heart failure condition; is not a pregnant, parturient, or breast feeding woman; is not deprived of liberty due to judicial or administrative decision; is not forced to follow treatments for psychiatric disorders; is not hosted in a medical and social establishment for reasons other than research; is not concerned by legal safeguards or can express his/her consent.
+It consisted of orally presenting, by the same person (a teacher of adapted physical activity), the study at the beginning of the last week of the CR program (week 4) to the wave of patients currenty enrolled in the CR program and who fulfilled the following criteria: has an acute coronary syndrome; is ≤ 70 years old; has completed the CR program; can respect the protocol constraints; is registered with, or can benefit from, social security; has signed the informed consent form; has not a heart failure condition; is not a pregnant, parturient, or breast feeding woman; is not deprived of liberty due to judicial or administrative decision; is not forced to follow treatments for psychiatric disorders; is not hosted in a medical and social establishment for reasons other than research; is not concerned by legal safeguards or can express his/her consent.
 Patients could then notice to the investigators their interest to participate to the study during the visit planned at the end of the last week of the CR program.
 The recruitment and data collection periods took near of two years (start of the study: 2021-02-10; completion of the study: 2023-02-09).

 We obtained information regarding age, sex, height, and surgery history at the end of the CR program.
 Participants also completed the measurements of weight, exercise capacity, physical activity level, and motivation for physical activity at three time points: at the end of the CR program (last week of the CR program), at 6 months after the CR program, and at 12 months after the CR program.
 Barriers to physical activity were assessed at 12 months after the CR program only.